Embracing Mindfulness: Cultivating Clarity and Serenity

 Consciousness and Feeling Affects

-Consciousness, the minds ability to recognizing feeling states, is an evolutionary anomaly.
+Consciousness, the mind’s ability to recognizing feeling states, is an evolutionary anomaly.
 Outside the human species, other species only marginally enjoy the blessings and curses of consciousness.
 Awareness properly directed broadens our understanding of the complexity of living, pushing us beyond simple reactivity.

-“We can always take a moment—to re-center ourselves in our bodies, acknowledge what we’re feeling, spot our habitual reactions (whether that means erupting when we’re frustrated or silently sulking when we feel criticized), and perhaps decide on a different course of action.”
+“We can always take a momentโto re-center ourselves in our bodies, acknowledge what weโre feeling, spot our habitual reactions (whether that means erupting when weโre frustrated or silently sulking when we feel criticized), and perhaps decide on a different course of action.”

-~Sharon Salzberg (Tricycle)
+~Sharon Salzbergย (Tricycle)

 Mindful Awareness

-Awareness of bodily reactions—emotions—opens deeper explorations into the psyche, discovering connections between the self and the environment.
-Consciousness isn’t perfect.
+Awareness of bodily reactionsโemotionsโopens deeper explorations into the psyche, discovering connections between the self and the environment.
+Consciousness isnโt perfect.
 We misinterpret emotions, intensifying or softening the original feeling.
 Our thoughts generate secondary emotions; sometimes complicating the true causes of the original reaction.

 Our thoughts can spur anger to cover feelings of sadness.
 We can feel guilty for feeling angry.
 We may even feel sad about being sad.
 The first emotion triggered by experience followed by a second emotion generated from the thoughts stirred by the emotion.
+All this may occur outside of awareness.
+Our rascal thoughts take us on a thrilling roller-coaster ride.

 If in the past we experienced debilitating depression, the initial feelings of sadness signal another wave of impending doom; the signals ignite reactions and then panic, almost guaranteeing another debilitating depression.
 The first emotion triggers more powerful emotions.
-When an emotion becomes threatening, we automatically respond to the threat—by freezing, fighting or fleeing.
+When an emotion becomes threatening, we automatically respond to the threatโby freezing, fighting or fleeing.

 Sanity and tranquility require a more mindful approach to these emotions.
-We must interrupt the entrapping cycles of feeling and thinking with mindfulness.
+We must interrupt the entrapping cycles of feeling and thinking with the awareness of mindfulness.
 Mindfully examining emotions from a safe distance weakens the impact of secondary emotions.
 Instead of being at war with the original emotion, we become an interested participant, curiously examining the human psyche, both amused and amazed over the feeling of experience.

 Mindfulness in Psychology

 Over the last few decades, mindfulness has made an increasingly large presence.
 Research has strongly shown that cultivating mindfulness has many benefits.
 The most popular and most widely researched mindfulness based therapy is Jon Kabat-Zinn’s mindfulness-based stress reduction method.
 Kabat-Zinn introduced this style of therapy in 1979.
-Studies show that Mindfulness-based interventions are effective “in improving physical well-being, medical symptoms, sensory pain, physical impairment, functional quality of life, and improving mental health” (Bautista, 2022).
+Studies show that Mindfulness-based interventions are effective “in improving physical well-being, medical symptoms, sensory pain, physical impairment, functional quality of life, and improving mental health” (Bautista et al., 2022).

 Mindfulness based interventions are available on-line or in classes.
-Many are based on Kabat-Zinns model.
+Many are based on Kabat-Zinn’s model.

 Practicing Mindfulness